HeyKos/rails-events-app/README.md

-## Sitename
+## Sample Rails Event Planner App
-This is a boilerplate Ruby on Rails application configured with best practices in dependencies, performance and various other areas.
+This is a sample rails event planner app.

 ### Development
 ---